rrrossjr/BobRama200doc/LabGuide200.md

 ## Step 1: Create an Application in Twitter

 This step will create an application in Twitter.
 However it is actually not an application running in Twitter.
 Instead it is for allocating OAuth 1.0 credentials for an remote application which can request Twitter services, for example retrieving feeds, creating Twitter message etc.

 To create an application in Twitter, open a browser and access Twitter Application Management System with the URL <https://apps.twitter.com/>.
 After a successful login with your Twitter account, you will see following Application Management page:

 ![](./images/200/picture200-1-1.png)

 Click **Create New App** button to load the page below to create a new application.

 ![](images/200/picture200-1-2.png)

-**Name** of the application must be unique among all users in Twitter.
-You may want to add a user-specific prefix to the name. **Website** of the application must start with a protocol, either http or https in the demo. **Callback URL** is only necessary if the application need to request Twitter services as some other accounts.
-In the Oracle Integration Cloud Service, it only allows you to use same account, so you can leave the field empty.
+The **Name** of the application must be unique among all users in Twitter.
+You may want to add a user-specific prefix to the name. **Website** of the application must start with a protocol, either http or https in the demo. **Callback URL** is only necessary if the application needs to request Twitter services as some other accounts.
+In the Oracle Integration Cloud Service, it only allows you to use the same account, so you can leave the field empty.

 After reading and accepting the _Twitter Developer Agreement_, click **Create your Twitter application** button at bottom.